- Fernando Alonso

 He moved to GP2 in 2012, signing with DAMS.
 The championship success he had enjoyed earlier in his career failed to materialise in the F1 feeder series and he did not claim a win in his first two seasons, though six podiums saw him finish fourth in 2013.

-Nasr is well backed by Brazilian sponsors and that helped him secure a full-time drive at Sauber for 2015, where he will partner Marcus Ericsson.
+Nasr is well backed by Brazilian sponsors and that helped him secure a full-time drive at Sauber for 2015 alongside Marcus Ericsson.

 Strengths and weaknesses

-Nasr shows a lot of pace, especially over one lap, but his two years without a victory in GP2 hint at a lack of consistency which could hurt his debut season in Formula One.
+Nasr shows a lot of pace, especially over one lap, but his two years without a victory in GP2 hinted at a lack of consistency.

 Nasr has chosen the number 12 to accompany him throughout his Formula One career.